Contents

 The prescribing doctor will need to determine if the child is “Gillick competent” to consent to the medication:

-• where a child is Gillick competent and has consented to be given treatment, they may be given treatment; however consent will be required for each aspect of their care and treatment as it arises
+- where a child is Gillick competent and has consented to be given treatment, they may be given treatment; however consent will be required for each aspect of their care and treatment as it arises

-• where a child is Gillick competent and is not consenting to treatment it is not advisable to rely on the consent of a person with parental responsibility.
-Consideration should be given as to whether admission under the MHA 1983 is necessary and whether the criteria are met.
+- where a child is Gillick competent and is not consenting to treatment it is not advisable to rely on the consent of a person with parental responsibility.
+Consideration should be given whether admission under the MHA 1983 is necessary and whether the criteria are met.
 If the Act is not applicable legal advice should be sought on the need to seek authorisation from the court before further action is taken

-• in the event the child is not deemed Gillick competent permission will need to be sought from the person with parental responsibility; if consent is given on behalf of the child but the child refuses the medication, an assessment will need to take place for detention under the Mental Health Act before medication is administered.
+- in the event the child is not deemed Gillick competent permission will need to be sought from the person with parental responsibility; if consent is given on behalf of the child, but the child refuses the medication, an assessment will need to take place for detention under the Mental Health Act before medication is administered.
 If the act is not applicable legal advice should be sought on the need to seek authorisation from the court before further action is taken

-• the person with parental responsibility should be given information by the doctor about what the medication is for, likely side effects, possible alternatives and consequences of not receiving the medication
+- the person with parental responsibility should be given information by the doctor about what the medication is for, likely side effects, possible alternatives and consequences of not receiving the medication

-• whether the child is Gillick competent or not, they must also be given this information in an age-appropriate format
+- whether the child is Gillick competent or not, they must also be given this information in an age-appropriate format

 Note, the trust patient group direction for the treatment of minor ailments on inpatient wards excludes under 16s as the nursing and midwifery council states that:

-• “only nurses with relevant knowledge, competence, skills and experience in nursing children should prescribe for children”
+- “only nurses with relevant knowledge, competence, skills and experience in nursing children should prescribe for children”

 5.13.2 For a young person

-• If the young person is capable of understanding and is assessed as having the capacity to consent, then they may consent to medication for themselves.
+- If the young person is capable of understanding and is assessed as having the capacity to consent, then they may consent to medication for themselves.

-• Whilst consent is not required from those with parental responsibility for the young person, it is good practice to include them in any medication plan (with the consent of the young person).
+- Whilst consent is not required from those with parental responsibility for the young person, it is good practice to include them in any medication plan (with the consent of the young person).

-• Both the young person and those with parental responsibility will be given information in an appropriate format regarding any medication.
+- Both the young person and those with parental responsibility will be given information in an appropriate format regarding any medication.
 This will include what it is for, possible side effects, any alternatives and the consequences of not administering it.

-• If the young person does not consent to receive some or all prescribed medication, consideration should be given as to whether the young person meets the criteria for detention under the Mental Health Act and whether the criteria are met.
+- If the young person does not consent to receive some or all prescribed medication, consideration should be given whether the young person meets the criteria for detention under the Mental Health Act and whether the criteria are met.
 If the act is not applicable legal advice should be sought on the need to seek authorisation from the court before further action is taken (MHA Code of Practice 2015, 19.59).

 5.14 Leave arrangements